PINTO0309/onnx2tf/README.md

   -ofgd, --optimization_for_gpu_delegate
     Replace operations that do not support gpu delegate with those that do as much as possible.
+    Effective in both `tf_converter` and `flatbuffer_direct` for ONNX input.
+    In `flatbuffer_direct`, this now applies direct lowering rewrites for broadcast arithmetic, Gather negative-index normalization, and Gemm bias handling.
+With `-it/--input_tflite_file_path`, this option remains
+    unsupported.

   -rari64, --replace_argmax_to_reducemax_and_indices_is_int64
     Replace ArgMax with a ReduceMax.
 The returned indices are int64.
+    Effective in both `tf_converter` and `flatbuffer_direct` for ONNX input.
+    With `-it/--input_tflite_file_path`, this option remains unsupported.
     Only one of replace_argmax_to_reducemax_and_indices_is_int64
     and replace_argmax_to_reducemax_and_indices_is_float32
     and replace_argmax_to_fused_argmax_and_indices_is_int64